Trade Discount vs Cash Discount

 1. Trade discount is a reduction granted by a supplier of goods/services on the list or catalogue prices of the goods supplied.

-2. It is provided due to business consideration such as trade practices, large quantity orders, market competition, etc.
+2. It is provided due to business considerations such as trade practices, large quantity orders, market competition, etc.

 3. Trade discount is not separately shown in the books of accounts; all net amounts after discount are recorded in the subsidiary books of accounting.